 - Almost all items in Persona 3.
 This is exceedingly frustrating, due to the game's Manual Leader, A.I.
 Party.
 Despite a shared item pool, your party cannot use anything but the two weakest healing items.
 As such, if your character is incapacitated through a status effect and you don't have a member that knows the counterspell, you're left as a passive observer until it wears off.

-- In the main series games, besides having access to a much more extensive inventory the player seems to be the only trainer to be able to foresee the Pokémon his/her opponent will use next and switch the active Pokémon without taking a turn if necessary.
+- Also in the main series, the player seems to be the only trainer to be able to foresee the Pokémon his/her opponent will use next and switch the active Pokémon without taking a turn if necessary.
 This is called the "Shift" battle style and it's enabled by default on the options screen.
 However it only works in single-player mode Single Battles against the AI.
 In multiplayer battles, or those at post-game battle facilities you don't get the opportunity for a free switch-out when your opponent sends in their next Pokemon.

 - In Pokémon Colosseum and Pokémon XD: Gale of Darkness, the player can use the "Call" command on Shadow Pokémon that have entered Hyper/Reverse mode (which occurs during the purification process) or on their sleeping Pokémon to wake them up.
 In XD, the player can also use the Call command to raise their Pokémon's accuracy for free.

 - Final Fantasy XIII: AI controlled characters will never use full ATB skills and since you can't change characters in-battle, you're stuck with only using 1 character's full ATB skill each fight.